Browsing Tag

 In Turkish, "Right" (the direction) is written as: Sağ Listen to this word pronounced (audio) Examples in sentences or statements "Go right."
 Sağa gidin.
 "Turn right."
 Sağa dönün.
 "The…

-In Tunisian Arabic, "Gasoline" (Gas) is written using the Latin script as: Essence Using the Arabic script, it is written as: ايصونص Listen to this word pronounced (audio) Examples in sentences or statements …
+In Tunisian Arabic, "Gasoline" (the noun, as in the fuel) (also known as "gas") is written using the Latin script as: Essence Using the Arabic script, it is written as: ايصونص Listen to this word pronounced (audio) …

 “Left” (direction) in Turkish